1909 VPI football team: North Carolina A&M

 VPI defeated the North Carolina Aggies, (now known as N.C.
 State) 18–5.
 Despite the 18–5 score, VPI had to play aggressively throughout.
 The first score came twelve minutes into the first half, Vivian Hodgson going over.
 Later, on a fake kick, Luttrell ran 30 yards around left end.
 The A&M squad followed Hoss Hodgson's helmet, which he tossed as if it were a kicked ball.

 The last touchdown came on a new trick play from coach Bocock, apparently similar to a statue of liberty play.
 Vivian Hodgson prepared to pass, and Hughes took it out of his suspended hand and ran 75 yards for a touchdown.
 North Carolina's Aggies showed fight in the second half.

-VPI's starting lineup was: Luttrell (left end), Burruss (left tackle), Massie (left guard), Gibbs (center), E. Hodgson (right guard), Norris (right tackle), Hicks (right end), Hughes (quarterback), A. Hodgson (left halfback), Billups (right halfback), V. Hodgson (fullback).
+The starting lineup for VPI was: Luttrell (left end), Burruss (left tackle), Massie (left guard), Gibbs (center), H. Hodgson (right guard), Norris (right tackle), Hicks (right end), Hughes (quarterback), A. Hodgson (left halfback), Billups (right halfback), V. Hodgson (fullback).
+The substitutes were: Cleaton, Davis and Legge.

+The starting lineup for North Carolina A&M was: Tal Stafford (left end), J. L. Von Glahn (left tackle), Harry Mott (left guard), John Bray (center), D. B. Floyd (right guard), James Dunn (right tackle), David Seifert (right end), Samuel Stephens (quarterback), G. C. Glenn (left halfback), Harry Hartsell (right halfback), Ralph Long (fullback).
+The substitutes were: Mark Lassiter.